lowdefy/lowdefy-docs/docs/blocks/list/list.md

 sidebar_label: List
 ---

-A list block handles the use of indexed array variables in [`state`](concepts/state.md) and provides functionality to add, remove or control an items position in the array.
+A list block handles the use of indexed array variables in [`state`](concepts/state.md) and provides functionality to add, remove or control an item's position in the array.
 This functionality is useful when managing a list of items for both display and input blocks.

 ## Required fields

-- `type`: "modal"
+- `type`: "list"
 - `name`: _String_ - A valid [Lowdefy name](concepts/lowdefy-file.md#names-and-ids).
-- `visible`: _Boolean_ - Used to control when the modal should be displayed.
 - `blocks`: _Array_ - A list of sub-blocks rendered as the list's content for each item in the [`state`](concepts/state.md) value array.

 > List child blocks are indicated with `$` index name notation.
 For example, `my_list.$` will evaluate as  `my_list.0`, `my_list.1`, ... `my_list.n` for an list of primitive values.